elastic/kibana/src/plugins/data/public/public.api.md

     //
     // (undocumented)
     type: keyof NodeTypes;
 }

-// Warning: (ae-missing-release-tag) "LegacyApiCaller" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface LegacyApiCaller {
-    // (undocumented)
-    msearch: (searchRequest: SearchRequest) => LegacyApiCallerResponse;
-    // Warning: (ae-forgotten-export) The symbol "LegacyApiCallerResponse" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    search: (searchRequest: SearchRequest) => LegacyApiCallerResponse;
-}

 // Warning: (ae-missing-release-tag) "MatchAllFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)